Zaurezzh/Zaurez-Analytics-Portfolio/SQL_Projects/README.md

 ## 📌 Projects Included

 ### ▸ Airbnb Listings Analysis
-Analyzed rental patterns, pricing trends, and host performance using PostgreSQL.
+Analyzed rental patterns, pricing trends, and host performance using SqlLite3 in Google Collab.

 ### ▸ HR Analytics
 Explored attrition and workforce distribution using joins, filters, and subqueries.